CHTC/tutorial-rstudio-to-chtc/README.md

   request_disk = 5GB
   ```

 Finally, since HTCondor is designed for high throughput computing, you can define the number of calculations (or jobs) that you want it to run on your behalf.
+This is ALSO
+where we will define the `$(datafile)` variable shown above.

 * The "queue" statement

   ```
-  queue 1
+  queue station from ( madison.csv )
   ```

 To create a submit file for our example, we just need to combine all of these lines into one file.